ceberz/riaction/README.md

     gem install riaction

+## Requirements and Dependencies ##

+Riaction uses [Resque](https://github.com/defunkt/resque) to schedule and perform all requests to IActionable.

 ### Generators ###

 Riaction comes with a generator for creating a YAML file to contain your credentials for each environment of your application.
 The YAML file is necessary for riaction to run correctly in your rails app.